 The media is widely to blame for the propagation of this ‘medical miracle’.
 They were quick to interview survivors and supporters of Burzynski, with the doctor himself being invited to speak on various news programs and television shows.
 Even more enticing for news outlets was the prospect of painting him as a brave maverick doctor, with his constant accusations toward pharmaceutical companies and governments for hiding his discoveries.

 However, this all changed following a devastating blow to Burzynski’s credibility in 2013.
 A 6-year-old patient, Josia Cotto, was undergoing ANP treatment for an inoperable brain tumor when he became unresponsive, passing away not long after.
 The cause of his death was likely hypernatremia – exceedingly high levels of sodium in his blood introduced by ANP administration.
 His blood sodium level was 205 mEq/L at the time of death, far higher than normal.
 Despite this, the family had paid the full $25,000 upfront for Josia’s 10-month-long ‘treatment’16.

-Despite all the evidence, to this day there still exists debate over the effectiveness of Burzynski’s Antineoplastons as a cure to cancer.
-Terminally ill patients who feel let-down by conventional therapies still turn to alternative medicines like aromatherapy and ANPs.
+Despite all the evidence, to this day there still exist supporters of Burzynski’s Antineoplastons as a cure to cancer.
+Terminally ill patients who feel let-down by conventional therapies still turn to alternative medicines such as aromatherapy and alkaline water.
 Practitioners of such forms of therapy are able to succeed by exploiting the desperation of patients in need of a miracle.
 In this regard, Burzynski’s scam was perhaps not the sale of false cures to those most vulnerable, but rather of false hope.

 - World Health Organization (2018).
 Cancer.